apache/jackrabbit/README.txt

 into your maven repository.
 If this is not the case, go back to the root project and launch

-  api:      maven jar:install
   commons:  maven jar:install
-  core:     maven jar:install

-which will build and copy Jackrabbit into ~/.maven/repository/jackrabbit/jars
+which will build and copy Jackrabbit into ~/.maven/repository/org.apache.jackrabbit/jars

 Also go to the contrib project jcr-rmi and launch

   maven jar:install

-which will build and copy jcr-rmi to ~/.maven/repository/jcr-rmi/jars
+which will build and copy jcr-rmi to ~/.maven/repository/org.apache.jackrabbit/jars

 After building all dependencies one can build the actual server webapp